-We have a series of entries aimed at making advanced use of the serial port in a processor like Arduino.
-In this post, it’s time to put together all these points to finally make robust communication between two devices.
+We have a series of posts aimed at making advanced use of the serial port in a processor like Arduino.
+In this post, we will combine all these points to finally create robust communication between two devices.

-• Have a checksum function to check the integrity of the data before communication errors.
+- To have a checksum function to verify data integrity against communication errors.

-If we mix all of this, what does the code look like on the sender side?
+If we mix all this, what does the code look like on the transmitter side?

-We have an enumeration that indicates the communication state.
-We also have a DataMessage structure that contains the message we want to send, and we have defined the control characters STX, ETC, ACK, and NAK.
+We have an enumeration indicating the communication status.
+We also have a DataMessage structure that contains the message we want to send, and we have defined the control characters STX, ETX, ACK, and NAK.

 Then, it waits for the response, with a timeout of 100ms.
 If it receives ACK, it executes the okAction().
 If it receives no response, or receives NAK, it executes the errorAction().